jlopezvalle/cse15l-lab-reports/Lab4.md

 9. Finally, using commit and push it will result in the change to the Github account.
-(was having issues with this during lab and also after lab) (am still unable to do git commit and push using SSH and HTTPS) (reverted my Lab report 4 from SSH to HTTPS back to SSH)
+(was having issues with this during lab and also after lab) (am still unable to do git commit and push using SSH and HTTPS) (reverted my Lab report 4 from SSH to HTTPS back to SSH after going to office hours)